sagemathinc/cocalc/notes/april2014.md

 ======

+ - [x] delete all lines in compute vm's /etc/passwd files that include /bup/projects.

+ - [x] 99 projects have >3 replicas in practice, though not (usually) in db -- these appear "lost" to users in some cases.
+   For each:
+       - copy all files into their current location
+       - move files for projects not specifically listed in bup_last_save to a TO_DELETE location

+  Plan:

+    phase 1:
+     - sync from *all* actual replicas to master
+     - save from master to *all* replicas phase 2:
+     - add all replicas to bup_locations in database.

+  Update everything.

+  Later -- reduce number of replicas in some cases.

 - [x] read consistency issue: if db say bup_last_save empty, but it isn't, we destroy everything and completely loose project (?!)